alfreedolf/stackoverflow_multiple_years/README.md

 For this project, I was interested in using Stack Overflow data from multiple years, from 2011, to better understand some insights regarding the popularity of programming languages over time.
 Here are the questions that the project is currently covering:

-1. What languages were the most popular in each year?
+1. Which languages were the most popular each year?
-2. What trends are in top 10 languages popularity?
+2. Did the Android platform experience visible shifts in language of choice over the years?
-3. Does the country of origin influence the preferred/mostly used language?
+3. What trends are in top 10 languages popularity?
-4. Does the amount of years in programming influence the preferred/mostly used language?
+4. What is the influence of previous experience on present and future choices?

 ## File Descriptions <a name="files"></a>